THE PARLOR

 What makes this different?

-What's included?
+What's typically included?

 A collection of five black and white business logo designs for The Nines Barber Shop, Kaibari Tea House, South Central Hotel, Salt Box, and Sicara, displayed on a light background.